sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/homage/dedication-of-offerings.md

 <div class="english">

->  And to the Blessed One’s disciples who have practiced well
+>  And to the Blessed One's disciples who have practiced well

 </div>